dunglas/frankenphp/docs/performance.md

 ## Go Runtime Configuration

-FrankenPHP is written and Go.
+FrankenPHP is written in Go.

 In general, the Go runtime doesn't require any special configuration, but in certain circumstances it can be helped to perform better.